 The Company has established a structured approach to the identification and management of risk which is consistent with the Australian Risk Management Standard AS/NZS ISO 31000:2009.
 This approach has been implemented within NRMA and its wholly-owned subsidiary companies.
+The design and operating effectiveness of the framework was audited during the financial year with minor opportunities for improvement identified and actioned.

-Risk is identified and assessed within this framework and managed by each business entity and division which is responsible for putting in place its own risk management plans, based on operational and strategic needs.
-Mitigating management actions are complimented by ensuring appropriate insurances are in place, as required.
+Risk is identified and assessed within this framework.
+Each business entity and division is then responsible for putting in place its own risk management plans, based on operational and strategic needs.
+Mitigating management actions are complimented by ensuring appropriate insurances are in place.

 The Board's Audit & Risk Management Committee oversees this framework with respect to both financial and non-financial risk.
-Quarterly Risk Management Reports are provided to the Audit & Risk Management Committee and in performing its oversight function, the Committee has access to such internal and external advisers (including the Internal Auditors) as it deems appropriate to assist it in performing those functions.
+Quarterly Risk Management Reports are provided to the Audit & Risk Management Committee and the Committee has access to such internal and external advisers (including the Internal Auditors) as it deems appropriate to assist it in performing its oversight function.